connectsolutions/best-practices/html-css-sass/html-css-sass.md

 <a id="css-classes"></a>
 ### Class Naming
-* Class names are ideally two lowercase words separated by a dash.
+* Class names are ideally one or two lowercase words.
+* Words are separated by a dash.
 ```css
 .users-table {}
 ```
+* Use of three words is acceptable when it would be confusing to not do so.
 * Use class names that are as short as possible but as long as necessary.
 * Aim for high reusability.
 The more specific, the less reusable, so picking a name that is sensible, but leaves some "ambiguity wiggle room", is best.
 * Only use dashes to separate words.